Turbulent and Multiphase Flows

 During the final descent of a powered space exploration vehicle onto the landing site, the high-speed plume interacting with the surface can significantly alter the local topography and create dense clouds and sheets of eroded material.
 Mission risks associated to plume-surface interactions (PSI) vary widely with thruster, atmosphere, and surface properties, all playing critical roles on surface erosion, crater formation, regolith entrainment and ejecta dynamics.
 Advancing our understanding of plume surface interactions and developing models that capture the leading physics is essential for future space exploration missions.

-- At less extreme conditions, the interaction of a jet with a granular surface is relevant to many natural and engineering processes on Earth.
+The interaction of a jet with granular surfaces is not only relevant to space exploration but to many natural and engineering processes on Earth.

-Graduate researchers: Nicolas Rasmont, Hussein Al-Rashdan, Liam Heuser, Lorenzo Bruni
+Graduate researchers: Liam Heuser, Lorenzo Bruni, Claudia Jimenez Cuesta

 Collaborators: Gregory Elliott, Joshua Rovey, Fabien Evrard, Jesse Capecelatro